Creating a CBC

 "None" option

-In the real world, buyers usually aren’t required to buy a product or service—they can walk away and buy when there are better options/prices presented to them.
-The none option in CBC surveys allows you to mimic that real-world experience, by providing an opt-out choice.
-There are two types of none options: traditional and dual-response.
-By default, the traditional none is used in the CBC exercise.
+In the real world, buyers aren't required to purchase — they can walk away if better options aren't available.
+The "none" option mimics that experience by providing an opt-out choice.
+There are two types: traditional and dual-response.
+Traditional is used by default.

 Select the none type in the question settings.